Here on the east coast, we’re having an unusually cool month of June, which means that turning on the oven to bake is still an option! 🙂

 Enough salivating, Crystal.
 How about the recipe?!?

-I’ll do better than that that – I’ll include the video at the bottom of this post!
-It’s from fabulous Fabio.
+I’ll do better than that that – I’ll include the “video link” to the recipe from Chef Fabio Viviani.
 If you are unfamiliar with him – prepare to be charmed and thoroughly entertained!

 ‘Til next time,